mohamedniyaz/s3SyncService/readme.md

 Steps to install
 * install python
 * open system environment variables
-* Make sure to set python home dir is to system path variable
+* Make sure to set python home dir to system path variable
+* Make sure to set pip home dir to system path variable
 * download the code from git
 * open command prompt as admin
 * Navigate into the code dir and do the following